-The mission of the Board of Assessors is to accurately determine the value of all real and personal property located within the Town of Montague.
-It is of the utmost importance that the taxpayer has faith in the integrity of the Assessors Office and that this image of fairness and fiscal transparency is promoted in the public sphere.
+The Montague Board of Assessors Office serves the taxpayers by valuing and classifying all real and personal property in an accurate, ethical, equitable and defensible manner as dictated by Massachusetts General Laws.
+It is of the utmost importance that the taxpayer has faith in the integrity of the Assessors' Office and that this image of fairness and fiscal transparency is promoted in the public sphere.
 Taxpayers should leave the office feeling their questions have been answered fully; of course, they may not always leave happy, but they must leave satisfied that their concerns have been heard and evaluated justly.

 The objective of the Board of Assessors is to accurately determine the value of all real and personal property located within the Town of Montague.
 Assessors are required, by state statute, to assess all property at its full and fair cash value as of the January 1st prior to the beginning of the fiscal year (July 1st).
 Determining the “fair cash value” or “market value” of a property involves discovering what similar properties sold for, what the property would cost today to replace and what financial factors may be affecting the real estate market.
 Valuation techniques for commercial and industrial properties include analysis from an investment point of view, since the purchase price the buyer is willing to pay depends, in part, on the anticipated return on the investment.